lkkolosowski/food-market/README.md

 ## Description

-An application that allows you to create your own shopping list, check the nutritional value of food products, and search.
+An application fetch data from [openfoodfacts.org](https://world.openfoodfacts.org/) API that allows you to create your own shopping list, check the nutritional value of food products, and search.
 This project will be expanded in the future :)

 ## Technologies